swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

 invocation of a test function with a particular set of argument values is called a test _case_.

-By default, the test cases of a test function will run in parallel with each other.
+By default, the test cases of a test function run in parallel with each other.
 For more information about test parallelization, see
 <doc:Parallelization>.

-## Parameterize over an array of values
+### Parameterize over an array of values

 It is very common to want to run a test _n_ times over an array containing the values that should be tested.
 Consider the following test function: